Starhunter: Plot

-Starhunter follows the exploits of the crew of a retired luxury-liner refitted to serve a late-23rd century bounty-hunting crew, led by Dante Montana (Paré).
-The owning company's name, "Trans-Utopia Cruiseship HHS", was painted on her side but has faded, leaving some letters readable while obliterating others.
+Starhunter follows the exploits of a crew of 23rd-century bounty hunters aboard a refitted luxury-liner, led by Dante Montana (Paré).
+The owning company's name, "Trans-Utopia Cruiseship HHS", was painted on her side but the paint has faded, leaving some letters readable while obliterating others.
 The letters that remain have become her nickname, so she is casually known to the crew as the "Tulip".
-Non crew people and space transport hubs generally refer to the ship as the "Trans-Utopian".
+Non-crew people and space transport hubs generally refer to the ship as the "Trans-Utopian".

 In the first season, Tulip is owned by Rudolpho deLuna who has hired Dante Montana as a bounty hunter.
 Dante took the job to provide a means of traveling while also financing the search for his son, Travis, who was abducted a decade prior by a group of brigands called Raiders.
 Aiding him are the ship's engineer Percy Montana (Dante's niece) and security officer Lucrecia Scott, a former marine added to the crew by deLuna to keep Dante focused on the missions given him.
 Lucrecia has a hidden agenda, as an operative for a mysterious organization called "The Orchard".
 The Orchard comprises scientists and researchers dedicated to unlocking, in hopes of controlling, alien genes called "The Divinity Cluster".

 When broadcast in Canada each episode began with a long message transmission from deLuna (usually to Dante) outlining Dante's current assignment and deLuna's philosophical thoughts about it.
 In the United States, these monologues were removed.

 In the second season, the show was restructured (and retconned).
 Percy Montana emerges from hyperspace unaged, while fifteen years have passed in the outside universe.
 No characters remain in the show from the first season except deLuna.
 He attempts to assert ownership of the Tulip but since he collected on the ship's insurance when the Tulip was presumed lost, the insurance company now legally owns her.
 Percy claims ownership by salvage when the company shuts down.
 Travis Montana, Dante's son and Percy's cousin, joins the crew along with his sidekick Marcus Fagen.
 DeLuna brings Callista Larkadia, another bounty hunter.
 Percy describes the four as the "pretend cousin, big fat sleaze, little buddy, [and] mystery slut".